matlab-actions/setup-matlab/README.md

 ```

 ## Set Up MATLAB
-When you define your workflow in the `.github/workflows` directory of your repositoy, you can specify the **Set Up MATLAB** action using the `setup-matlab` key.
+When you define your workflow in the `.github/workflows` directory of your repository, you can specify the **Set Up MATLAB** action as `matlab-actions/setup-matlab@v0`.
 The action accepts an optional input.

 | Input     | Description |
 |-----------|-------------|